brakf/cdk-custom-resource-workspaces/README.md

 ```

 -> Currently I am still facing an error that the VPC that gets created fails to delete...
 It currently has to be deleted manually after the delete job runs into a timeout.
 Probably some stupid dependency issue.
 Will look for a solution ASAP.

+## Open Bugs
+- Stack Deletion fails due to some dependency of the VPC
+- Bugs in AWS API:
+- 1. Web Access is not allowed automatically (described above)
+- 2. Workspaces occasionally get launched into a public subnet.
+There is not explaination but it being a bug in AWS as well.